Affirmative Action Office Home

 -After an initial consultation, the issue may be resolved through discussions or mediation, without the filing of a complaint.
 The AAO/TIXC will assist in this process.

 -The victim may also choose at the time of the initial consultation to file an informal or formal complaint against the respondent.
-These complaints would be handled according to SUNY Oneonta’s grievance procedure (or in the case of student-student complaints through the judicial affairs process.)
+These complaints would be handled according to SUNY Oneonta’s grievance procedure (or in the case of student-student complaints through the Student Conduct process.)
 Complaints should be filed within 90 days of the incident.

 The Informal Complaint and Resolutions: